 Through this unique opportunity, you’ll learn the basics of good science writing, which is all about storytelling.
 By reporting and writing about research other than your own, and in the constraints of a 500-word piece, you’ll learn some of the tricks of the trade, in the process becoming a better writer.
 Good writing skills are important in every facet of science, from relating to colleagues and peer-reviewers to communicating with the public.
 (Read the products of our “Journalist for a Day” event at the 2018 Ocean Sciences Meeting in this issue of the Bulletin.)

 The program is open to applications from anyone attending the 2020 Ocean Sciences Meeting.
 Six to eight applicants will be selected to participate.

-Participants will learn more about science writing in a pre-conference webinar, and will work with the program mentors on their submission to the L&O Bulletin.
+Participants will meet and work with the program mentors on their submission to the L&O Bulletin.